 At the Columbus Symphony Orchestra, we welcome music lovers of all kinds.
 We’d like to offer those of you not as familiar with attending a classical music concert some guidelines.
 We hope that this will make your experience, and the experience of those around you, that much better.
 Enjoy the concert!

-Although there are occasions when arriving later is considered stylish, a concert isn’t typically one of them.
-Once the music has begun, latecomers will be asked to remain in the lobby until the first suitable break in a performance.
+Arrive Early: Although there are occasions when arriving later is considered stylish, a concert isn’t one of them.
+Once the music has begun, latecomers will be asked to remain in the lobby until the first performance break.
 (This is true after the intermission too.)
-Arrive early to the concert so as to not miss out on any of the incredible music-making.

-You will want to leave your selfie stick at home!
-The flash will distract musicians and audience alike.
+Selfie Free Zone: You will want to leave your selfie stick at home!
+The flash will distract musicians and audiences alike.
 Plus, there’s nothing more embarrassing than a loud beeping camera in a quiet concert hall.

-Thanks to the wonderful acoustics in today’s concert halls, the sound of the orchestra can be heard by everyone.
+Wait to Crinkle: Thanks to the wonderful acoustics in today’s concert halls, the sound of the orchestra can be heard by everyone.
 Unfortunately, so can the crumpling of candy or cough drop wrappers.
-If you are suffering from a cold, please bring them!
-Just try to plan ahead and pop it into your mouth before the piece starts.
+If you have a cough, please bring them!
+Just plan to unwrap them ahead of the performance.

-You may simply want to avoid the crowd by leaving five minutes early, but the musicians will misconstrue your hasty departure as a sign that you didn’t like the music.
-You may as well sit back, relax, and enjoy every last note.
+Enjoy Each Note: You may simply want to avoid the crowd by leaving five minutes early, but the musicians will misconstrue your hasty departure as a sign of disapproval.
+Sit back, relax, and enjoy every last note!

 Dress Code: Our concerts usually carry an array of different dress levels from casual to semi-formal so you can be comfortable enjoying the evening’s performance.
 Most people will be wearing business clothes or slightly dressy casual clothes, but you’ll see everything from khakis to cocktail dresses.
 Some people enjoy dressing up and making a special night of it, and you can, too.